 “Unneeded or insecure network services running on the device itself, especially those exposed to the internet, that compromise the confidentiality, integrity/authenticity, or availability of information or allow unauthorized remote control.”

-Adversaries are to seeking to exploit weaknesses in the communication protocol and services running on IoT devices to compromise and breach sensitive or confidential information exchanged between the device and a server.
-Man-in-the-Middle (MITM) attacks aim to exploit these vulnerabilities to capture credentials used to authenticate these endpoints and further leverage these credentials to launch greater scale malicious attacks.
-It is therefore imperative to secure the IoT communications with industry best practices.
+Adversaries are seeking to exploit weaknesses in the communication protocol and services running on IoT devices to compromise and breach sensitive or confidential information exchanged between the device and a server.
+Man-in-the-Middle (MITM) attacks aim to exploit these vulnerabilities in order to capture credentials used to authenticate endpoints and leverage credentials to launch broader attacks.
+It is therefore imperative to secure IoT communications with industry best practices.

 “Insecure web, backend API, cloud, or mobile interfaces in the ecosystem outside of the device that allows compromise of the device or its related components.
 Common issues include a lack of authentication/authorization, lacking or weak encryption, and a lack of input and output filtering.”

-A strong authentication and authorization mechanism needs to be in place to mitigate insecure web, backend API, cloud, or mobile interfaces in the IoT ecosystem.
-Several solutions have been developed to safeguard the identity of IoT devices, which consider the constraint nature of these endpoints.
-With the use of effective device identity mechanism, whenever a server communicates with an IoT device, the server will be able to differentiate between a valid endpoint and a rogue one by forcing the endpoint to authenticate itself.
+A strong authentication and authorization mechanism needs to be in place here.
+Several solutions have been developed to safeguard the identity of IoT devices.
+With the use of an effective device identity mechanism, whenever a server communicates with an IoT device, the server will be able to differentiate between a valid endpoint and a rogue one by forcing the endpoint to authenticate itself.

 “Lack of ability to securely update the device.
 This includes lack of firmware validation on device, lack of secure delivery (un-encrypted in transit), lack of anti-rollback mechanisms, and lack of notifications of security changes due to updates.”

 Unauthorized software and firmware updates are a major threat vector for launching attacks against IoT devices.
-A corrupted update can disrupt the operations of critical IoT devices and have physical consequences in sectors like the healthcare or energy.
-To secure the firmware and software updates, we need to secure the access to the updates and verify the source and the integrity of the updates.
+Sectors like healthcare or energy are particularly vulnerable.
+To secure the firmware and software updates, we need to secure access to the updates and verify the source and the integrity of the updates.

 “Use of deprecated or insecure software components/libraries that could allow the device to be compromised.
 This includes insecure customization of operating system platforms, and the use of third-party software or hardware components from a compromised supply chain.”

 The security of IoT ecosystem may be compromised by vulnerabilities in software dependencies or legacy systems.
-The use of outdated or insecure software, including open-source components by manufacturers to build their IoT devices creates a complex supply chain that is difficult to track.
-These components might inherit vulnerabilities known to the attackers creating an expanded threat landscape waiting to be exploited.
+The use of open-source components by manufacturers to build their IoT devices creates a complex supply chain that is difficult to track.
+These components might inherit vulnerabilities known to the attackers, creating an expanded threat landscape waiting to be exploited.